Existence of God: Hindu arguments

 Atheistic Hindu doctrines cite various arguments for rejecting a creator God or Ishvara.
-The IAST of the Samkhya school states that there is no philosophical place for a creator God in this system.
+The Samkhyapravachana Sutra of the Samkhya school states that there is no philosophical place for a creator God in this system.
 It is also argued in this text that the existence of Ishvara (God) cannot be proved and hence cannot be admitted to exist.
 Classical Samkhya argues against the existence of God on metaphysical grounds.
 For instance, it argues that an unchanging God cannot be the source of an ever-changing world.
 It says God is a necessary metaphysical assumption demanded by circumstances.
 The Sutras of Samkhya endeavor to prove that the idea of God is inconceivable and self-contradictory, and some commentaries speak plainly on this subject.
 The Sankhya- tattva-kaumudi, commenting on Karika 57, argues that a perfect God can have no need to create a world, and if God's motive is kindness, Samkhya questions whether it is reasonable to call into existence beings who while non-existent had no suffering.
 Samkhya postulates that a benevolent deity ought to create only happy creatures, not an imperfect world like the real world.

 According to Sinha, the following arguments were given by Samkhya philosophers against the idea of an eternal, self-caused, creator God: